+At March 31, 2002 and December 31, 2001, we identified certain invested assets totaling approximately \$76,159,000 and \$69,540,000, respectively, which have characteristics creating uncertainty as to our future assessment of other than temporary impairments.
+At March 31, 2002 and December 31, 2001, unrealized losses on these investments totaled \$19,670,000 and \$15,497,000, respectively.
 We have reviewed these investments and concluded that there was no other than temporary impairment on these investments at March 31, 2002 and December 31, 2001.
 The factors that we considered in making this determination included the financial condition and near-term prospects of the issuer, whether the issuer is current on all payments and all contractual payments have been made, our intent and ability to hold the investment to allow for any anticipated recovery and the length of time and extent to which the fair value has been less than cost.
+The weighted average number of months that these securities were below cost was 10.3 months at March 31, 2002 and 8.5 months at December 31, 2001.

 Derivative instruments-equity-index products.
 We offer a variety of equity index annuities with income crediting strategies linked to several equity market indexes, including the S&P 500, the Dow Jones Industrial Average, the NASDAQ 100 and the Russell 2000.
 Several of these products offer a bond strategy linked to the Lehman Aggregate Bond Index.
 These products allow purchasers to earn investment returns linked to equity or bond index appreciation without the risk of loss of their principal.
 Several of these products allow the purchaser to transfer funds once annually among several different income crediting strategies, including one or more of the index based strategies, a traditional fixed rate strategy and/or a multi-year rate guaranteed strategy.
-Substantially all of our equity index credit is based upon either a one year point-to-point calculation (i.e., the gain in the applicable index from the beginning of the applicable contract year to the next anniversary date) or a monthly averaging of the index during the contract year.
+Substantially all of our equity index products require annual crediting of interest and an annual reset of the applicable index on the contract anniversary date.
+The computation of the annual index credit is based upon either a one year point-to-point calculation (i.e., the gain in the applicable index from the beginning of the applicable contract year to the next anniversary date) or a monthly averaging of the index gains during the contract year.
 We offer no products which credit interest only once over a period of several years (known as "multi year point-to-point" products).